 Participate in 5-10 minutes per day of prayer or meditation, as the spiritual center of the brain is an area that is able to influence and calm the deeper regions of the brain.

-Explore our Resource Library for more resources on the physical, social, and emotional aspects of burn recovery.
+Explore our Resource Center for more resources on the physical, social, and emotional aspects of burn recovery.